sifatahammed/Analysis-of-Deep-Learning-Models-for-Emotion-Recognition/README.md

 ## Project Structure
 emotion-recognition/
-├── data/              # Contains the SEED-V dataset (or instructions on how to obtain it).
+├── data/             # Contains the SEED-V dataset instructions on how to obtain it.
-├── models/            # Contains the model implementations (e.g., DNN.py, LSTM.py, CNN.py, CNN_LSTM.py).
 ├── preprocessing/    # Contains scripts for data preprocessing, including padding.
+├── models/           # Contains the model implementations (e.g., DNN.py, LSTM.py, CNN.py, CNN_LSTM.py)
 ├── evaluation/       # Contains scripts for model evaluation and performance analysis.
-├── results/          # Contains the results of the experiments (e.g., performance metrics, plots, saved models).
+├── results/          # Contains the results of the experiments .
 ├── requirements.txt  # Lists the project dependencies.
 └── README.md         # This file.